Iran says new budget bucks US oil embargo, uses Russian loan

-TEHRAN, Iran (AP) — Iran’s president says his country will depend less on oil revenue next year, in a new budget that is designed to resist crippling U.S. sanctions.
+TEHRAN, Iran (AP) — Iran’s president said on Sunday his country will depend less on oil revenue next year, in a new budget that is designed to resist crippling U.S. trade embargoes.

+“The budget sends a message to the world that despite the sanctions, we will manage the country,” President Hassan Rouhani told the opening session of Parliament.

-Rouhani added that the Iranian government’s budget will also benefit from a $5 billion loan from Russia that’s being finalized.
+Rouhani added that the Iranian government will also benefit from a $5 billion loan from Russia that’s being finalized.

 He said the U.S. and Israel will remain “hopeless” despite their goal of weakening Iran through sanctions.

 The next Iranian fiscal year begins March 20, with the advent of the Persian New Year.
 The budget is set to be about $40 billion, some 20% higher than in 2019.
+The increase comes as the country is suffering from a 40% inflation rate.

+Iran’s economic woes in part fueled the anger seen in nationwide protests last month that Iranian security forces violently put down, unrest that Amnesty International says killed over 200 people.